30 Best Foods for All-Day Energy

 “One of my favorite consumable items that help sustain energy is homemade trail mix.
 I can control what goes into it keeping it nutrient dense as well as balanced in the macronutrients carbohydrates, protein, and fat.
 It’s also travel-friendly.
 My favorite mix includes raw almonds, dried cranberries or cherries, and dark chocolate chips.
 If I am craving a more savory mix, I will choose lightly salted pumpkin seeds, soy nuts, and sunflower seeds, and possibly toss in a pinch of garlic powder, onion powder, and cayenne pepper.” — Liz Blom, RD

 One quick way to get the ideal mix of protein, carbohydrates, and healthy fats is with a smoothie.
 Pick energy-sustaining ingredients like almond butter, leafy greens, low-fat milk, fruit and even your favorite protein powder.
-For healthy options, check out our 56 Smoothies for Weight Loss.
+For healthy options, check out our smoothie recipes for weight loss.

 “A versatile ingredient, brown rice is a great food to have if you are running low on energy.
 It is rich in manganese, a mineral that helps your body produce energy from the carbs and protein that you consume, leaving you feeling energized for longer.” — Frida Harju, nutritionist